erasmusa/c8e_proficiency_test/README.md

 ### Running the app

 Then you can run the application by running `yarn dev` or `npm run dev` and then pointing your browser to `http://localhost:3000/`.

+### Notes

+The application presents two forms to the user each performing a spcific function as specified in the `Code Infinity Proficiency Test` <document_link_here>.
+The functions of the two forms are as follows:

+#### Form A (left)

+This form allows the user to generate a CSV file called `output.csv` containing any number of records of randomized data.
+The shape of this data is described in <document_link_here>.

+#### Form B (right)

+This form allows the user to upload the CSV file generated on `Form A`.
+It is then used to create a `SQLite3` database and populate a database table called `csv_import`.

+It is important to note that the `output.csv` file that is generated is saved in the project root together with the `SQLIte3` database file - `data.db`.
+When uploading the file using `Form B`, make sure that you browse to thís location to find the generated file.

+Enjoy!